Join Our

 Teaching Roles

-This is a permanent, full-time position.
+This is a permanent, part-time position (0.6 to 0.8 depending on timetables).
 A full job description and person specification can be found in the Information Pack.

-This is a permanent, full-time, term-time-only position.
+This is a permanent, part-time position (0.5).
 A full job description and person specification can be found in the Information Pack.

-Successful candidates will be invited to a formal interview and will be asked to prepare specific activities.
+Successful candidates will be invited to a formal interview and will be asked to teach a prepared lesson.
 There will also be an opportunity to tour the School on the day.

-Applications, addressed to Mrs Clare Macro, Headmistress, should include a completed school application form and a covering letter of not more than 2 pages summarising your suitability for the role as outlined in the information pack.
-Please submit these to the HR & Compliance Officer, Ms Corinna Gregory: recruitment@edgbastonhigh.co.uk
+Applications for both positions should be addressed to Mrs Clare Macro, Headmistress, and should include a completed school application form and a covering letter of not more than 2 pages summarising your suitability for the role as outlined in the information pack.
+Please submit these to the HR & Compliance Officer, Ms Corinna Gregory: recruitment@edgbastonhigh.co.uk.
+Applications from ECTs are welcome for both positions.

 Support Staff Roles